june2/study/GraphQL_vs_REST.md

 - [Apollo](https://www.apollographql.com/)

 # Conclusion
 - What should we choose between RESTful and GraphQL?
-You can choose the following criteria.
+You can choose from the following criteria.
     - GraphQL
         1. When you need to be able to respond to different requests of different shapes
         2. When most requests correspond to Create-Read-Update-Delete (CRUD)